Author: Adam Simmons

 Where are we now?

 Fortunately, great strides are being made by Samsung and partners to increase the lifetime of OLED pixels of all colours.
 By using improved technology to ‘spray’ organic materials onto the substrate surface and by using slightly different molecules, it is thought that the lifetime of ‘blue’ pixels could be extended from 14,000 hours to 60,000 hours (nearly 7 years).
 This would mean that all pixel colours would degrade at similar rates and would give the monitor a useful life of several years.
 This same spraying process should reduce manufacturing costs (a large problem for OLED screens today) by reducing wasted materials and the completion of important and expensive research.
 A recent ‘spraying’ process referred to as ‘solution coating technology’ is being developed by DuPont and is showing great improvements in key areas including manufacturing efficiency and material longevity.
 In November 2011 DuPont signed an agreement to allow panel manufacturers such as Samsung to adopt their solution coating process commercially which is a very important step indeed.
-We should expect some great things from them in the not too distant future.
+We should expect some great things from them in the future.

 Scientists in Michigan have also been looking at increasing the lifetime of the blue OLED substrate my taking a different approach.
 According to Kieffer (the lead researcher), by reconfiguring the molecular structure itself it should be possible to significantly extend the useful lifetime of blue substrates – effectively ‘doubling’ their efficiency.
 These are just examples of important research which will one day overcome the hurdles placed before the commercially viable monitor.